D-Etchevest/StockNewsWave/README.md

 ## Motivation

-The goal of this project is to able to identify a wave like pattern in stock data that implies the foreknowledge of news events by institutional investors.
-Then be able to confirm these patterns with the actual news data.
+This project was created with the intent to give retail investors an indicator that there is a potential move in stock prices.
+The mentioned indicator will facilitate trend identification even before news are released to the general public.
+Thus, benefiting retail investors and level the playfield between them and institutional investors.

 ## Problem Statement